Invariant Differential Forms on Complexes of Graphs and Feynman Integrals

-We study differential forms on an algebraic compactification of the moduli space of metric graphs.
+\Abstract{We study differential forms on an algebraic compactification of a moduli space of metric graphs.
 Canonical examples of such forms are obtained by pulling back invariant differentials along a tropical Torelli map.
-These canonical forms correspond to the generators of the algebraic $K$-theory of the integers in degree $4k+1$, for $k\geq 1$ and their exterior products.
-By integrating these forms over a space of metric graphs, we can associate canonical (motivic) period integrals to graphs, which can be used to detect non-vanishing of homology classes in the commutative graph complex.
-This theory leads to insights about the structure of the cohomology of this graph complex, and new relations to motivic Galois groups and Feynman integrals.
+The invariant differential forms in question generate the stable real cohomology of the general linear group, as shown by Borel.
+By~integrating such invariant forms over the space of metrics on a graph, we define canonical period integrals associated to graphs, which we prove are always finite and take the form of generalised Feynman integrals.
+Furthermore, canonical integrals can be used to detect the non-vanishing of homology classes in the commutative graph complex.
+This theory leads to insights about the structure of the cohomology of the commutative graph complex, and new connections between graph complexes, motivic Galois groups and quantum field theory.}